OlGe404/ansible-collections/roles/apt/README.md

         # Dict of apt repos to add.
 Sources will be added and refreshed before package installations.
 Order of the keys don't matter.
         apt_repos:
-          # The github key/values are extracted from the following one-line string of the github docs:
+          # The github key/values are extracted from the following one-line string and the github docs:
           # echo "deb [arch=$(dpkg --print-architecture) signed-by=/etc/apt/keyrings/githubcli-archive-keyring.gpg] https://cli.github.com/packages stable main"
           #
           # See https://github.com/cli/cli/blob/trunk/docs/install_linux.md#debian-ubuntu-linux-raspberry-pi-os-apt for more.